Kiss Me, Son of God: Religion and Music Collide in TMBG’s Masterpiece

 The first time I heard this song, I immediately fell in love.
 There could not have been a better way to close out the 18-track sophomore album from the band.
 It follows Snowball in Hell (which treats us to a 1960s self-improvement tape), and somehow, Kiss Me, Son of God carries forward that retro tone with its simple orchestra.

 Violins, a cello, along with tenor and alto saxophones join up with a keyboard to bring a heavenly sound for the Johns to harmonize with.
-Click play to listen to one of the best songs ever recorded:
+The song ends with a few solo strums of the cello, fading both the track and the album into silence.

 I love this song so much, but strangely, the Lincoln album version isn’t even my favorite.
-There’s an alternate version on Miscellaneous T that strips away the strings, saxophones, and keyboard.
+There’s an alternate version on Miscellaneous T1 that strips away the strings, saxophones, and keyboard.
 It’s just John Linnell, John Flansburgh, and an accordion.
 That’s it.
 One of the most singularly perfect pieces of music I’ve ever let pour into my ears.

 My Religious Struggles

-Growing up, mainstream/organized religion never sat well with me—especially Catholicism and Christianity.
+Growing up, mainstream/organized religion never sat well with me.
+Especially Catholicism and Christianity.
 The idea of a God who loves people but also seems responsible for the atrocities among them?
 That felt hypocritical to me at a criminal level.

 Hey, all God wants is to be the only thing we idolize, worship, love, and devote our lives to.
-In return, we get . . . heaven?
+In return, we get… heaven?
 Upset Him, though, and we get atrocities and hell?
 What an abusive narcissist.

 Despite this abusive power imbalance, people will follow anyone or anything that seems godly, clinging to the promise of acceptance and fortune.